Dubai is one of seven Arab Emirates, the others being Abu Dhabi, Sharjah, Ajman, Umm Al-Qaiywaïn, Ras Al-Khaïmah, and Fujairah.

 The UAE demonstrates the power of connections.
 The nation is home to two major hub airports, Dubai and Abu Dhabi.
-It also has nine major sea ports, including Jebel Ali, the ninth largest container port in the world.
+It also has nine major seaports, including Jebel Ali, the ninth-largest container port in the world.

 The UAE is also a nation built on the power of connections, between seven emirates, and people of 200 different nationalities who meet, work together and form friendships every day.
 Because of this, the nation is convinced of the ability of Expo 2020 Dubai to spark collaboration and partnership amongst the international community to seek collective solutions for a better future.

 The city has developed significantly over the last 40 years.
 Where once there was sand, now there is one of the world’s most modern urban landscapes, linked by multi-lane highways and a technologically advanced Metro and tram system.

-The city is a magnet for international visitors, attracting 14.2 million travellers in 2015.
+The city is a magnet for international visitors, attracting 14.2 million travelers in 2015.
 They come to see Dubai’s unique sights, from the iconic Burj Khalifa – the world’s tallest building – to the magical dunes of the Arabian desert, and the restful beaches of the Palm Jumeirah – all of which offer the warm hospitality of the next World Expo host city.